3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

 ## Introduction

-The objective of the course integrate the sensor design and build at AIME with different wireless protocols, including LoRa IoT protocol, but also nodered and Buetooth via an android application.
-A work has also be done do have adapt the gas sensor signal, witha  trans impedance amplidfier, and also a didecated shield to plug into the arduino board, to have a fully compact and easy to use system.
+The objective of the course is integrate the sensor design and build at AIME with different wireless protocols, including LoRa IoT protocol, but also nodered and Buetooth via an android application.
+A work has also be done do have adapt the gas sensor signal, with a  trans impedance amplidfier, and also a dedicated shield, to plug into the arduino board, to have a fully compact and easy to use system.
 However, we have not been able to treat much the data, to have a more intelligent system.
+The board set up and connections are show in the next pictures.

    <p div align="center">
    <img src="./pictures/setup.png" height="400">